Limits on The Powers General Improvement Districts (“GIDs”) Have to Fix And From Time-to-Time Increase (or Decrease) Fees

 - See NRS 116.001, et seq.

-- Where for 2025 they are a whopping $3,300/annually (go to https://www.tahoedonner.com/community/general/faqs/general/).
+- Where for 2025 they were a whopping $3,300/annually per unit (go to https://www.tahoedonner.com/community/general/faqs/general/).

 - As IVGID does insofar as sewer and trash disposal services are concerned [NRS 318.170(1)(b)].